learnk8s/learnk8s.io/src/microsAuthentication/content.md

 }
 ```

-Then, the service token is passed on to the call to the Secret store service in a HTTP header, `X-Client-Id`:
+Then, the Service Token is passed on to the call to the Secret store service in the `X-Client-Id` HTTP header:

 ```go|highlight=8|title=main.go
 func handleIndex(w http.ResponseWriter, r *http.Request) {